About Em

 My Background Story

-Everyday Aliveness exists to create opportunities to expand our perception and our sense of connection through the disconnections we have internalized, different though they may be.
-I aim to offer this in everyday ways, like through breathing, noticing, and reflecting; activities that can stoke connection in daily moments, in our lives as they currently are.
-I focus on supporting people to grow their connection anywhere, in the hope that it strengthens connection everywhere.
+I offer this in everyday ways, like through breathing, noticing, and reflecting; activities that can stoke connection in daily moments, in our lives as they currently are.

 I also offer services for ethical organizations wanting to engage in thoughtful self-reflection.
 My favorite offering for organizations is a facilitated employee visioning session, where I bring in breathwork and rounds of sharing to spark idea generation and input from workers or team members on the direction they want to see their organization go.